skypjack/entt/docs/md/core.md

 ### Tag

-Since `id_type` is very important and widely used in `EnTT`, there is a more user-friendly shortcut for the creation of integral constants based on it.<br/>
+Type `id_type` is very important and widely used in `EnTT`.
+Therefore, there is a more user-friendly shortcut for the creation of constants based on it.<br/>
 This shortcut is the alias template `entt::tag`.

 If used in combination with hashed strings, it helps to use human-readable names